Our Future On A Hotter Planet Means More Climate Disasters Happening Simultaneously

 Craig Fugate, former administrator of the Federal Emergency Management Agency, says it's clear to him that natural disasters are happening more often.
 "I've been doing this for over 30 years.
 I can remember when FEMA had really big disasters maybe every four or five years.
 Not every year.
 Certainly not multiple [disasters] in one year," he says.

 Scientists generally avoid blaming climate change for a specific event like Hurricane Ida, since similar hurricanes have also occurred in the past.
 The most recent report from the Intergovernmental Panel on Climate Change instead adopts the language of probability.
-It says, for instance, that rainfall so heavy that it used to happen just once in 10 years is now likely to occur 30% more often, and 70% more often in a world that has warmed by 2 degrees Celsius, or 3.6 degrees Fahrenheit.
+It says, for instance, that rainfall so heavy that it used to happen just once every decade in the pre-industrial era is now likely to occur 30% more often, and 70% more often in a world that has warmed by 2 degrees Celsius, or 3.6 degrees Fahrenheit.
 The storms will also grow more intense.

 The frequency of extreme heat waves could also jump more than fivefold, according to the report.
 Heat waves and drought can dry out the land, making it more vulnerable to wildfire.